roenc576/2-3-0-solo-project_compare-movies/README.md

 - [ ] The movies are loaded from localStorage on page load

 ## Meta
-- [ ] The project is created using Vite
+- [ x ] The project is created using Vite
 - [ ] The code exists in more than one JS file
 - [ ] The project is deployed via GitHub Pages properly
 - [ ] The `movie-data.json` file is read properly